 We sometimes take for granted the many engineering feats that make our current forms of transportation feasible.
 One of these is the seemingly innocuous round window on jet airliners and other pressurized aircraft.
-There is a good reason for this type of window other than it gives the passenger a view of the outside world.
 If it weren’t for the engineering in these windows, every flight in the air would be a recipe for disaster.

 The cabin of the Comet was pressurized so passengers wouldn’t have to use oxygen masks.
 As the aircraft got to altitude, the pressure in the cabin was raised so the pressure inside would be greater than that on the outside, and when it descended, the pressure would be lowered when it got to lower altitudes.
 This was the same as it is done today in commercial air travel.
 But the change in pressure was known to put considerable stress on the structure of the aircraft.

 Like so many new advances in technology, the Comet ran into some problems rather quickly.
 The first occurred when a Comet was unable to lift-off in Rome in November 1952, and another accident occurred in Pakistan that killed 11 passengers and crew.
 The accidents were attributed to pilot error and loss of lift at the leading edge of the wing.
 De Havilland redesigned the leading edge of the wing to correct the problem.